nilsign/spring-boot-demo-be/README.md

 Open the `application.yaml(s)` in the project's 'resources' folder and set the correct (your) Keycloak's "client-secret".

-Note, that the correct client secret can be found at DemoProjectRealm->Configure->Clients->Account->"Credentials"
+Note, that the (in case of manual setup) correct client secret can be found at<br>

+DemoProjectRealm->Configure->Clients->Account->"Credentials"

 #### Keycloak Docker Management